Ramadan 2023: 6 Beverages to stay hydrated

-These beverages can help you stay hydrated and quench your thirst during Ramadan.

-Ramadan is a holy month observed by Muslims worldwide, during which they fast from dawn to dusk.
 During Ramadan, it is very important to stay hydrated, especially in hot climates, as dehydration can lead to fatigue and other health issues.
-Here are some beverages that can help you stay hydrated and quench your thirst during Ramadan:

 Water: Drinking water is the best and most effective way to stay hydrated during Ramadan.
 You can drink it plain or infuse it with fruit, such as lemons or oranges, to add some flavour.